RFE2207-FEC5-QQ/front-end-capstone/README.md

 * `npm build`: [webpack] Generates bundle.js for production

 **Development**
-* `npm run client-dev`: [webpack] Compiles client files in webpack development mode to bundle.js on every file save
+* `npm run client-dev`: [webpack] Compiles client files in webpack development mode to bundle.js, reloads on file save
-# `npm run client-dev-serverless`: [webpack] Serves client files to dev server on port `env.CL_PORT`, for use when developing client (with no server connection)
+* `npm run client-dev-serverless`: [webpack] Serves client files to dev server on port `env.CL_PORT`, for use when developing client features where no server connection is required
-* `npm run server-dev`: [nodemon] Starts Express server on port `env.SV_PORT`, restarts on every file save
+* `npm run server-dev`: [nodemon] Starts Express server on port `env.SV_PORT`, reloads on file save
-* `npm run dev`: Runs client-dev and server-dev scripts in parallel, for use when developing both client and server features
+* `npm run dev`: [webpack / nodemon] Runs client-dev and server-dev scripts in parallel, for use when developing both client and server features

 **Testing**
 * `npm run test`: [jest] Runs test files